Mike Caldwell (linebacker)

 Isaiah "Mike" Caldwell, Jr. (born August 31, 1971) is an American football coach who is the current linebackers coach for the Tampa Bay Buccaneers of the National Football League (NFL).
 He previously served as the defensive coordinator for the Jacksonville Jaguars from 2022 to 2023.

-Caldwell played college football as a linebacker at Middle Tennessee State University and was drafted in the third round by the Cleveland Browns in the 1993 NFL draft.
+Caldwell played college football as a linebacker at Middle Tennessee State University and was selected in the third round by the Cleveland Browns in the 1993 NFL draft.
 Caldwell played 11 seasons in the NFL with the Browns, Baltimore Ravens, Arizona Cardinals, Philadelphia Eagles, Chicago Bears and Carolina Panthers.

-Caldwell began his professional coaching career with the Philadelphia Eagles in 2008.
-He previously served as the linebackers coach for the Arizona Cardinals, and was the assistant head coach and inside linebackers coach for the New York Jets from 2015 to 2018.
-He served as the linebackers coach for the Tampa Bay Buccaneers from 2019 to 2021 before being hired as the defensive coordinator for the Jacksonville Jaguars.
+Caldwell began his professional coaching career with the Eagles in 2008.
+He previously served as the linebackers coach for the Cardinals, and was the assistant head coach and inside linebackers coach for the New York Jets from 2015 to 2018.
+He served as the linebackers coach for the Buccaneers from 2019 to 2021 before being hired as the defensive coordinator for the Jaguars.
 He then served as the run game coordinator and linebackers coach for the Las Vegas Raiders in 2024 before returning to the Buccaneers.

 Playing career

 College

-Mike Caldwell finished his career with 52 games played and 7 forced fumbles.
+Caldwell finished his career with 52 games played and 7 forced fumbles.
 In 1992, he led the team with 76 tackles (47 solo, 29 assists).
 He was also a 3rd team All-American that year and 1st team Ohio Valley Conference selection.